 Galveston Island State Park

-Tip: Visit the onsite nature center first thing when you arrive.
-It’ll help you identify the flora and fauna of the park, from sargassum seaweed to roseate spoonbills.
-You’ll find info on upcoming art programs, star parties and paddling tours as well.
+Tip: Visit the on-site nature center first.
+It’ll give you a deeper appreciation for the flora and fauna of the park, from sargassum seaweed to roseate spoonbills.

 Rockport Beach